k3ystrok3/Rubber-Ducky/README.md

 # Rubber-Ducky
-Some simple Ducky Scripts for learning Ducky Script
+Just a few Scripts for learning this simple Programming language